 These extensions include further refinement of the AnyFeature class through the addition of identification and temporal validity attributes.

-AbstractFeature: The root Feature class for this standard.
+AbstractFeature: The root Feature class for this Standard.
 This class has been borrowed from the CityGML 3.0 Conceptual Model.
 AbstractFeature adds descriptive and identifying properties to AnyFeature.
 AbstractFeatureWithLifespan: Adds temporality to AbstractFeature.
-This class was borrowed from the CityGML 3.0 Conceptual Model.
+This class was also borrowed from the CityGML 3.0 Conceptual Model.

 6.2.1.
 Abstract Feature